tangentsoft/pidp8i/media/subsys/README.md

 Only one of the files above is currently excluded by default, that being `music.tu56`, because we have not yet received any report of reliable playback.
-We believe this is because the frequencies and trace lengths in the PiDP-8/I hardware do not lend themselves to creation of RFI strong enough or at a frequency suitable to pick up with a typical AM radio.
-These programs were written for real PDP-8 hardware which had much longer wires and much stronger drivers, and so caused more RFI and at lower frequencies than a Raspberry Pi coupled to a PiDP-8/I board will.
-Nevertheless, you may force inclusion of these files on your OS/8 RK05 boot disk with
+We believe this is because the PiDP-8/I realization does not lend itself to creation of suitable AM frequency RFI.
+These programs were written for real PDP-8 hardware which had much longer wires backed by much stronger drivers than a PiDP-8/I, and which ran at lower frequencies than a Raspberry Pi.
+These problems are not insurmountable, so someone interested in the project may force inclusion of these files on the OS/8 RK05 boot disk with

      $ ./configure --with-music

-We suspect hardware modifications may allow these files to play back eventually, but if so, we'll still exclude them by default since not all PiDP-8/I machines will have these modifications.
+Solving this problem may require hardware modifications.
+If so, we'll still exclude these programs by default since not all PiDP-8/I machines will have these modifications.

 See the [top-level `README.md` file][tlrm] for further information about the `--with-*` and `--without-*` configuration options.